spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 - A Linux environment with a Docker daemon installed and a connection to Palette and the OpenStack environment.
 The installer must be invoked on an up-to-date Linux system with an x86-64 architecture.
 ARM architecture is currently not supported.

-- Private cloud gateway IP requirements:
+- Private Cloud Gateway IP requirements:
     * One IP address for a single-node PCG or three IP addresses for a three-node PCG cluster.
     * One IP address for the Kubernetes control plane.